June 14, 2018

 If both the House and Senate pass their bills, they can then establish a conference committee and begin negotiations.
 Under a scenario where the House bill fails again and the Senate bill passes, the House could choose to abandon their bill and instead take up the Senate bill, though that seems highly unlikely before the November elections.
 Whatever the ultimate path is, we hope that the Senate bill will serve as the standard-bearer for crafting the final 2018 Farm Bill.
 As the process progresses, NSAC will continue to provide detailed analysis and updates.

-Categories: Beginning and Minority Farmers, Carousel, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Farm Bill, Grants and Programs, Local & Regional Food Systems, Nutrition & Food Access, Organic, Research, Education & Extension, Rural Development
+Categories: Beginning and Minority Farmers, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Farm Bill, Grants and Programs, Local & Regional Food Systems, Nutrition & Food Access, Organic, Research, Education & Extension, Rural Development